Toshinaki/_GrandArchives/source/Tech-Computing&Information-Technology/Tools/docker.rst

       - Mount the container’s root filesystem as read only
     * - `--restart`
       - no	Restart policy to apply when a container exits
-    * - `--rm`
-      - Automatically remove the container when it exits
     * - `--runtime`
       - Runtime to use for this container
     * - `--security-opt`